mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 # How to create a project on DevOps Console

-If you have each pre-requisite mentioned in the first section of this page, you are able to create a new project with the button 'create project' in the Home area of DevOps Console.
+Once you have the tenant and the template correctly configured, you are able to create a new project with the button 'Create project' in the Home area of DevOps Console.

 The project creation is divided in 5 different sections: